 And this is what it looks like in standard notation:

 Don’t want to memorize all these formulas?
 Download posters of all pentatonic scales in every key.
 Just enter your email below.
+You’ll also exclusive interviews, fascinating articles, and inspiring lessons delivered straight to your inbox.
+Unsubscribe at any time.

 If the pentatonic scale sounds familiar to you, you’re on to something.
 It’s incredibly popular in modern pop and rock music.
 It also has a long history stretching back thousands and thousands of years.
 Here are some more intriguing reasons why the pentatonic scale is so magical: